farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Whats-your-duck-V2.md

 Vague ideas can still be wrong, it's just less likely that anyone will notice.
 Vague problems get swept down the line and pile up until they're nearly insurmountable.
 Software has coined the derogatory term "legacy" for such software, and it's often a place projects go to die.

 Favoring clarity means identifying and communicating our assumptions.
-Encoding what we think we know about the problem we're solving and how we're solving it.
+It means encoding what we think we know about the problem we're solving and how we're solving it.
 It's about ordering our thoughts well.

 Clearly communicated ideas, unlike vague ideas, enable collaboration, comparison, reviews, and future reference.